bytecodealliance/wasmtime/cranelift/docs/testing.rst

 which is normally used to compile code.
-This type of test often depends on assertions or verifier errors, but it is also possible to use filecheck directives which will be matched against the final form of the Cretonne IR right before binary machine code emission.
+This type of test often depends on assertions or verifier errors, but it is also possible to use filecheck directives which will be matched against the final form of the Cranelift IR right before binary machine code emission.